Archive How to Put Parental Controls on Google Search

 How Effective Is SafeSearch?

 Even though Google admits that SafeSearch isn’t 100% accurate, a report by Harvard Law School’s Berkman Center for Internet & Society suggests this statement may be more of an understatement.
-This report shows that many harmless results are omitted by SafeSearch, while much explicit content finds its way through results by searching seemingly innocent words.
+This report shows that many harmless results are omitted by SafeSearch.
+However, much explicit content finds its way through results by searching seemingly innocent words.
 Homographs (words with the same spelling but different meanings), for example, prevent SafeSearch from blacklisting certain words.
 URL blacklisting has proven to be ineffective as well, as the blacklisted websites can evade this by simply changing their URL.

 SafeSearch doesn’t filter explicit content with significant artistic, documentary, historical, educational, or scientific value.
 If you don’t want your child to access these types of explicit content, you need to filter their search results another way.
 However, if you’re not looking for an alternative, it’s better that you keep SafeSearch on your child’s browsers.
 It’s far from perfect, but leaving it on can cause less harm than not.